Mats Rits: KV Mechelen

 Unable to break through into the first team in Amsterdam following his injury, Rits returned to Belgium, signing a 2.5-year contract with KV Mechelen during the Winter transfer window, on 6 January 2013.

 Club Brugge

 In the 2018 Summer transfer window, Rits was transferred to Club Brugge.

+Anderlecht

+On August 15, 2023, Rits was transferred from Club Brugge to Anderlecht, signing a 3 year contract.